 The Ga-FAPI radiotracer was less effective while observing:

-The potential benefits of Ga-FAPI radiotracers also include patients not having to fast or recline in specific position during the scans.
+The potential benefits of Ga-FAPI radiotracers also include the avoidance of fasting or requiring a specific position during scans.

-The improvements in patient comfort and work-flow for oncologists working in regenerative medicine are also noted as major benefits compared to current technologies.
+Improvements in patient comfort and workflow for oncologists working in regenerative medicine are also noted as major benefits relative to current technologies.

 If you've seen people take ice baths or cold showers and wondered if they're onto… Read More